magepeopleteam/booking-and-rental-manager-for-woocommerce/readme.txt

 `

 = PAYMENT GATEWAYS =
 Our Plugin Works with WooCommerce and without WooCommerce.
 So all payment methods of WooCommerce will work with this plugin, and this is a very good advantage of this plugin.
-And without wooCommerce, we have our own PayPal and stripe payment method integration.
+And without wooCommerce, we have our own PayPal and Stripe payment method integration.

 = Support and Suggestions =
 If you need any further assistance or support, do contact us at this [support form](https://mage-people.com/submit-ticket/).
 We are very open to your suggestions.
 So do feel free to tell us if there is anything we can do to improve the plugin.

 = Theme Compatibility =
-It will compatible with any standards compliant wordpress theme.
+It will be compatible with any standards-compliant wordpress theme.

 == Installation ==